Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Conclusion

 \section{Conclusion}

-We have successfully shown that we can encode the game information of an imperfect-information game, such as \textit{Skat}, into quantum states, prepare the game's initial state in a superposition using unitary gates.
-The uncertainty of the random real is represented by this initial quantum register.
-We can also model the trick taking, measure the count and map it to the subspace of winning distributions.
+It has been shown that the game information of an imperfect-information game such as \textit{Skat} can be encoded into quantum states, and that the game's initial state can be prepared as a superposition using unitary gates.
+The uncertainty of the random deal is represented by this initial quantum register.
+Trick taking can also be modeled, and the resulting count can be measured and mapped to the subspace of winning distributions.

-We have seen that the calculations to evaluate the belief space for incomplete-information card game play can therefore efficiently be executed on a quantum computer.
-Evaluation of states is possible by a model counting procedure through the comparison of the winning subspace after the measurement of the scoring.
-We have discussed computational aspects in terms of reducing the number of paths in the quantum computation as well.
+The calculations used to evaluate the belief space for incomplete-information card-game play can therefore be executed efficiently on a quantum computer.
+Evaluation of states is possible through a model-counting procedure based on comparison with the winning subspace after measurement of the score.
+Computational aspects related to reducing the number of paths in the quantum computation have also been discussed.

-It turns out, that, according to rough estimations, there might be a quantum advantage in the tree search as the complexity of the game size increases at around $\sim$ six cards in each player's hand.
-Since the full game itself is played with ten cards per player, we expect quantum advantage certainly to occur up to this point in the future.
+According to rough estimates, a quantum advantage may arise in the tree search as the game size increases.
+Since the full game is played with ten cards per player, a quantum advantage may become relevant at this scale in the future.

-Generally speaking, the iteration over different initial states and game rules for the various type of games, the exploration results may influence the bidding and Skat putting and game selection strategies.
-The quantum computation can be invoked as a recommendation at any card to be played in the game.
+More generally, iterating over different initial states and game rules for the various game types may yield exploration results that influence bidding, Skat putting, and game-selection strategies.
+Quantum computation can therefore be used to recommend a card to play in the game.

-Our aims with this paper were more general.
-We chose Skat as a prototype of one selected partially-observable planning-problem to show its applicability.
-There will be a wider range of other problems where our derivations to exploit quantum computational gains will prove helpful.
-This work is, therefore, best interpreted as an inspiring, pioneering theoretical and pedagogical accessible workout to discuss quantum feasibility for solving partially observable problems.
+The aims of this paper are more general.
+Skat was chosen as a prototype of a selected partially observable planning problem to show the applicability of the approach.
+There is likely to be a wider range of other problems for which the derivations used to exploit quantum computational gains will prove helpful.
+This work is therefore best interpreted as a theoretical and pedagogically accessible study of quantum feasibility for solving partially observable problems.

-So far, the exposition comes without the implementation on a real quantum computer, but we are certain that in the visible future, we expect applications for quantum computing in incomplete-information games.
+So far, the exposition does not include an implementation on a real quantum computer, but applications of quantum computing to incomplete-information games can be expected in the foreseeable future.